-Now, it doesn’t necessarily mean that you need a 5-person negotiation team.
-In fact, it can be one person with a good understanding of the project and related business environment and the adequate legal expertise to handle an IT contract.
+Now, it doesn’t necessarily mean that you need a 5-person team for negotiating contracts for IT companies and clients.
+In fact, it can be one person with a good understanding of the project and related business environment and adequate legal expertise to handle an IT contract.
 The main condition for this person is to have a good judgment on both business and legal context of the contract.

 However, this is the exception rather than the rule.
 And it’s not likely to work out in the real world.
-In fact, the most efficient approach to project development today is agile methodology.
-Agile implies dynamic iterative project flow, two or four week-long sprints and changes in a project scope from sprint to sprint.
+In fact, the most efficient approach to project development today is the agile methodology, and it was proven by years of software development expertise.
+Agile implies dynamic iterative project flow, two or four week-long sprints, and changes in a project scope from sprint to sprint.
 In this environment, any project scope recorded in a contract may become obsolete after the very first sprint.

-In most cases, a reasonably detailed IT contract includes generic terms of the project – scope, project budget, payment terms, development methodology, approach to discussing and approving change requests, high-level development plan, acceptance criteria, team structure, milestones and a deadline.
+In most cases, a reasonably detailed IT contract includes generic terms of the project – scope, project budget, payment terms, development methodology, approach to discussing and approving change requests and software product requirements management, high-level development plan, acceptance criteria, team structure, milestones, and a deadline.

-Instead of the detailed specifications, the focus is shifted to project scope, objectives and stakeholders’ goals.
-Using this approach, we still specify what is considered to be a working product at delivery and how we plan to get there.
+Instead of the detailed specifications, the focus is shifted to project scope, objectives, and stakeholders’ goals.
+Using this negotiation and agreement strategy, we still specify what is considered to be a working product at delivery and how we plan to get there.
 Though we omit unnecessary details that may change over the course of development.

 NDA is signed in advance and only partially reflected in the IT contract.
 This is not the case for IP and data security terms.
-Fundamental understanding of these terms is the responsibility of both parties.
+A fundamental understanding of these terms is the responsibility of both parties.

-However, if the code, documentation or other protected information used on the project haven’t been created exclusively for a particular client but constitute a part of the vendor’s know-how, a client can’t reserve the right for this information.
+However, if the code, documentation, or other protected information used on the project hasn’t been created exclusively for a particular client but constitutes a part of the vendor’s know-how, a client can’t reserve the right for this information.
 In this case, a client gets the license to use this information.

 Here are two more points in this section.
 Conflict resolution is an important clause of the contract, even though it’s better to avoid referring to this part of the agreement over the course of the project’s lifecycle.
 As a rule, all conflicts are resolved according to the legislation of the client’s country of residence.
 For this reason, it’s crucial for a vendor to have at least a high-level understanding of the regulations and laws related to the contract in the client’s country of residence.